-Tam James is a physiotherapist, senior yoga teacher with Yoga Australia (www.yogaaustralia.org.au) and yoga therapist with AAYT.
+The retreat is facilitated by Tam James - a physiotherapist, senior yoga teacher with Yoga Australia (www.yogaaustralia.org.au) and yoga therapist with AAYT.
 She has been practising yoga and meditation since 1994.
 She acknowledges many inspiring teachers for a sadhana of Yoga, Vedanta and Tantra.
 She also has training in the western psychological therapy – ACT (Acceptance and Commitment Therapy).
 By the grace of her teachers she has shared her understanding with her students since 1998.
 Her passion for retreat is to support people to go deeper into the practices of these ancient traditions in the precious environment of a silent retreat.

 Depending on retreat numbers another yogaphysio teacher will assist in facilitating the retreat.

 Yoga postures (asana) and breathing (pranayama) practices are skilful tools to bring awareness into the body and opportunity to notice how the mind filters this process.
 For healthy yoga students the day begins at 5.30am with meditation and seated pranayama.
 Mid-morning there will a yoga sessions on offer – catering to beginners and experienced levels.
 In the afternoon and evening more meditation and there will be a supervised self practice session.
 Tam will be available to assist students in backbends and inversions.
 Alternatively students may like to walk around the beautiful property and meditate – please use the time purposefully.